tillkuhn/ckad-cluster/README.md

 ### Vim yaml tuning explained

-You need to be fluent with either nano or vim, I choose vim.
-Since you're be mostly editiing yaml, it makes sense to optimize the settings to deal with yaml files, especially when it comes to indentation
+You need to be fluent with either nano or vim, I picked vim.
+Since you'll be mostly editing yaml, it makes sense to optimize the settings to deal with yaml files, especially when it comes to indentation.
+Don't even bother to working with .yaml extensions, save time and keep filenames short but use quesiton numbers if you come back later.

 * `echo "set ts=2 sts=2 sw=2 et" > ~/.vimrc`
 * [Source](https://stackoverflow.com/questions/26962999/wrong-indentation-when-editing-yaml-in-vim):